davecom/SwiftPriorityQueue/README.md

 ### Methods
 `PriorityQueue` has all of the standard methods you'd expect a priority queue data structure to have.
 * `push(element: T)` - Puts an element into the priority queue.
 O(lg n)
 * `push(element: T, maxCount: Int) -> T?` - Adds an element while limiting the size of the priority queue to `maxCount`.
-If more than `maxCount` elements are in the priority queue, `maxCount - count` elements will be popped.
-Only the lowest priority items will be removed.
-The first element popped will be returned or `nil` if nothing is popped.
-O(n lg n)
+If more than `maxCount` elements are in the priority queue after the addition, the lowest priority element will be discarded and returned.
+Note this is inefficient because this is a binary heap, so only the highet priority item is efficient to retrieve.
+O(n)
 * `pop() -> T?` - Returns and removes the element with the highest (or lowest if ascending) priority or `nil` if the priority queue is empty.
 O(lg n)
 * `peek() -> T?` - Returns the element with the highest (or lowest if ascending) priority or `nil` if the priority queue is empty.
 O(1)
 * `clear()` - Removes all elements from the priority queue.